Commutativity of operator algebras: Other sufficient conditions

 {\bf Remark.} Example \ref{Ex1} shows that some such conditions as those in the last results seem to be needed.
 Note that one may also use the {\em lower right} corner in $M_k$ for $k$ large enough (as opposed to, or in addition to, `top left') in the definition of `ternary matrix algebra', and Corollary \ref{recta} will still be valid.
 However this form is equivalent (by conjugating by a unitary).

-{\em Closing remark.} The classical program of classifying of (real or complex) algebras foundered in the 19th century already.
+{\em Closing remark.} The classical program of classifying (real or complex) algebras foundered in the 19th century already.
 There is no very useful complete classification even of commutative finite dimensional algebras, or equivalently of commutative subalgebras of matrix algebras.
-This is in part connected with the dramatic issues discovered by Gelfand and Ponomarev \cite{GP}, and expanded on by many other mathematicians, which show that there is no hope for classifying certain matrix structures.
+This is in part connected with the dramatic issues discovered by Gelfand and Ponomarev \cite{GP}, and expanded on by very many other mathematicians since then, which show that there is no hope for classifying certain matrix structures (such problems are called `wild').
+For example the problem of classifying pairs of matrices up to simultaneous similarity contains the problem of classifying $k$-tuples of matrices up to simultaneous similarity for an arbitrary $k$, and it thus contains the problem of classifying representations of an arbitrary $k$ dimensional algebras.
 At this point it is not completely clear, but it seems very likely, that further progress on the classification of reversible finite dimensional operator algebras will be impacted in places by these difficulties.